• Home

 What happens during recess does not stay there.
 These experiences shape how children feel about themselves, their peers, and their connection to school — carrying into classrooms, relationships, engagement, and well-being over time.

-The Problem
+The Challenge

 Many schoolyards are dominated by asphalt, limited activity choices, overcrowding, restrictive rules, and unequal access to space and equipment.
+Children often describe recess with comments like:

 “There’s nothing to do.”